rehno-lindeque/ml-pkgs/README.md

 There might also be the occasional computer graphics tool in here, e.g. for stitching images.
 Basically, anything goes.

+## Setup with CUDA

+If you would like to use cuda (usually necessary for practical purposes), first download cudnn from https://developer.nvidia.com/rdp/cudnn-download.

+Then add it to the nix store as follows:

+    nix-store --add-fixed sha256 cudnn-9.1-linux-x64-v7.1.tgz
+    nix-prefetch-url file://$PWD/cudnn-9.1-linux-x64-v7.1.tgz

 ## Usage

 This is not yet an overlay, for the time being just run `nix-build -E 'with import <nixpkgs> {}; callPackage ./. {}'` in whichever directory you're interested in.